wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 <img src="../../images/workflow.png" width="400">

-1. Identify the country.
-2. Understand the task type
-3. Follow the guides
-4. Compile the files

 1. Identify the country and administrative division (ADM level) using [ISO codes](#identifying-the-country).
 2. Understand the [task type](#understand-the-task-type) on GitHub.
 3. Follow the corresponding detailed guide: